Breakfast; to skip or not to skip?

 Metabolic Effects

-When it comes to metabolism and insulin sensitivity, the evidence is mixed.
-Some research indicates that skipping breakfast can lead to poorer insulin sensitivity and higher blood sugar levels after subsequent meals.
+When it comes to metabolism and insulin sensitivity, the effects of skipping breakfast can be complex.
+Some research indicates that skipping breakfast may lead to poorer insulin sensitivity and higher blood sugar levels after subsequent meals.
 A study published in The Journal of Nutrition found that those who skipped breakfast had a higher risk of type 2 diabetes, especially if they had other metabolic risk factors.
-On the other hand, intermittent fasting, which often includes skipping breakfast, has been linked to various health benefits, including improved metabolic health, reduced inflammation, and enhanced longevity.
-For example, a study in Cell Metabolism demonstrated that intermittent fasting could improve insulin sensitivity and reduce markers of inflammation, even without weight loss.

 Nutrient Intake